+Dear Professor Tokarz and Members of the Search Committee,

 Subject: Application for the Position of Assistant Professor in French

-Dear Professor Tokarz and Members of the Search Committee,

-It is with the greatest enthusiasm that I write to apply for the above-named post and ask you to kindly consider the following information in addition to the other documents I have submitted.
+I am writing to apply for the above-named post and ask you to kindly consider the following information in addition to the other documents I am submitting.

-I am currently a postdoctoral fellow funded by the Fonds de Recherche du Québec – Société et Culture at the University of Michigan in Ann Arbor, where I am also a lecturer of French in its Residential College (RC), a semi-independent liberal arts living-learning community offering a personalized college experience in small groups much like that of St. Francis Xavier University.
-Primarily specialized in French Canadian Literature and Culture, I have expanded my interests to historic preservation research and community outreach activities in the context of my postdoctoral fellowship.
-Indeed, I am leading the liaison with French-language communities in the greater Detroit region for the MotorCities National Heritage Area Partnership, a nonprofit corporation funded by United States Congress where I am both a researcher and member of the Diversity, Equity and Inclusion Committee.
-MotorCities is dedicated to explaining, preserving, and disseminating the important history of the role southeast and central Michigan, and especially its residents, played in the development of the automotive industry.
-I am responsible for initiating dialogue with key contacts within the French-language groups to better understand how our organization can showcase their contribution to automotive history and thereby make that historical account more inclusive.
-For example, in collaboration with the Haitian Network Group of Detroit, I recorded oral histories at Real Times Media’s studio of Detroit in September 2021 with Haitian-American engineers with whom I had connected and who had agreed to share their personal experiences and journeys: these were published to the MotorCities’ website in February 2022.
-My research statement further describes my involvement with other communities in southeast and central Michigan – including through a collaboration with the French Canadian Heritage Society of Michigan –, and my involvement in the conceptualization and creation of the “Making Tracks II” website.
-In this sense, the value your institution places on service learning experiences is perfectly consistent with my interests and path.
+I firstly wish to emphasize the passion I have for what I believe is my unique research trajectory and how I believe this can serve both St. Francis Xavier’s research programs and community outreach.
+I am currently a funded postdoctoral fellow at the University of Michigan in Ann Arbor and lecturer of French in its Residential College, a semi-independent liberal arts living-learning community that offers personalized college experiences studying in small groups, much like your institution so successfully does.
+I continue to devote myself to research on French-Canadian literature and culture, but have also expanded my interests to historical preservation research and community outreach activities in the context of my postdoctoral fellowship.
+I lead on liaison with French-language communities on behalf of the MotorCities National Heritage Area Partnership, a US Congress-funded nonprofit corporation where I am both a researcher and member of the Diversity, Equity, and Inclusion (DEI) committee.
+The MotorCities partnership is dedicated to preserving and explaining the historic role southeast and central Michigan communities played in the development of the automotive industry.
+I am responsible for initiating dialogue with key contacts within the French-language groups to better understand how our organization can showcase their contribution and thereby make that historical account more inclusive.
+For example, in collaboration with the Haitian Network Group of Detroit, I recorded oral histories in Detroit in September 2021 of the personal experiences and journeys of Haitian-American engineers with whom I had forged links.
+These were published on the MotorCities’ website in February 2022.
+My other involvement with other communities in southeast and central Michigan includes a collaboration with the city’s French-Canadian Heritage Society and involvement in the conceptualization and creation of the “Making Tracks II” website.
+The value your institution places on similar learning experiences would help me to further develop these interests and, in turn, enhance St Francis Xavier’s links with the wider community.